Thornclaw1/commascript/README.md

 ## Macros

 Macros are similar to functions, but they run within the scope they are called from instead of their own.
-They also can't take any parameters.
 Macros can cause seemingly weird behaviors if you don't fully know how they work.
 They can access variables, create variables, and pretty much anything else you can do outside of macros, you can do inside macros.
 They are also somewhat unstable, as they rely on runtime error checking for variable getting, as they have no knowledge on what variables they have access to beforehand.

 The syntax of a macro is as follows, a right angle bracket (`>`) followed by a colon (`:`) to start the macro block and then a semicolon (`;`) to close the macro block.
 Here's an example of a macro that just prints out "Hello World":